Friday, May 22, 2009

 for the words to flow

-for the magic to show
+For the darkness to show

 A spontaneous effort for the prompt "A cloudless night like this can set the spirit soaring' at Keith from Keith's Ramblings has come up an interesting prompt site, "Carry On Tuesday"